therealmukul/DeepSelfie/README.md

 ## Future Work
 Since I don't have a GPU at the moment training takes a very long time.
 This severely limits my ability to run a more complex model.
 Once I get a GPU, which will be soon, I should be able to train a more complex model that uses all data pathways.
+This model should be able to achieve a much better validation accuracy.